-During the winter, we will partner with skilled instructors around hitting, infield, outfield, catching, baserunning, and pitching.
+During the winter, we partner with skilled instructors around hitting, infield, outfield, catching, baserunning, and pitching.
 These instructors will partner with the player and coach by leading team drills and developing individualized plans.

 Yes.
 Starting in March each team will practice minimally once a week to complement the position specific skill workshops during the week.
 In some cases, we may combine teams of a similar age during these practice sessions.

 There are three key features of our off-season program:

 Position Specific Instruction--players will receive dedicated instruction on advancing position specific skills during their team practices and position specific workshops.

 Small Group Hitting--at least once a week, there will be a 3:1 player to instructor ratio providing training and mechanics and quality repetitions.

 Progressive Bullpens--pitchers will follow a progressive plan to build arm strength to prepare for increased pitch counts at the start of the season.